bankole7782/office683/README.md

 # office683

-a group of tools for any office
+A group of tools for any office.

+The developers of this program have no access to your data.
+Your data would be stored by you on your own servers.

 ## Currently Included Programs